Laramie, Wyoming: National Register sites

 Twenty-one sites in Laramie, including the Wyoming Territorial Penitentiary, are included on the National Register of Historic Places (NRHP).
 The prison site includes buildings and other exhibits from a frontier community of the late 19th century.
-The other sites are the Downtown Laramie Historic District, the Ivinson Mansion and Grounds, Old Main on the University of Wyoming campus, the Barn at Oxford Horse Ranch, Bath Ranch, Bath Row, Charles E. Blair House, John D. Conley House, Cooper Mansion, East Side School, Fort Sanders Guardhouse, William Goodale House, Lehman-Tunnell Mansion, Lincoln School, Richardson's Overland Trail Ranch, St. Matthew's Cathedral Close, St. Paulus Kirche, Snow Train Rolling Stock, Union Pacific Athletic Club, and the Vee Bar Ranch Lodge.
+The other sites are the Laramie Downtown Historic District, the Laramie West Side Historic District, the Ivinson Mansion and Grounds, Old Main on the University of Wyoming campus, the Barn at Oxford Horse Ranch, Bath Ranch, Bath Row, Charles E. Blair House, John D. Conley House, Cooper Mansion, East Side School, Fort Sanders Guardhouse, William Goodale House, Lehman-Tunnell Mansion, Lincoln School, Richardson's Overland Trail Ranch, St. Matthew's Cathedral Close, St. Paulus Kirche, Snow Train Rolling Stock, Union Pacific Athletic Club, and the Vee Bar Ranch Lodge.

 Two other Albany County sites near Laramie are on the NRHP.
-About 20 mi east of the city is the Ames Monument, a large granite pyramid dedicated to brothers Oakes Ames, a Republican member of the United States House of Representatives from Massachusetts, and Oliver Ames, Jr., who were influential in building the Union Pacific portion of the First transcontinental railroad.
+About 20 mi east of the city is the Ames Monument, a large granite pyramid dedicated to brothers Oakes Ames, a Republican member of the United States House of Representatives from Massachusetts, and Oliver Ames Jr., who were influential in building the Union Pacific portion of the First transcontinental railroad.
 Oakes Ames was also implicated in the Credit Mobilier scandal and censured by the U.S. House.
 The other site is Como Bluff, a long ridge extending east–west between Rock River and Medicine Bow.
 Geologic formations in the ridge contain fossils, including dinosaurs, from the Late Jurassic.

 Sports

 College

-The University of Wyoming Cowboys compete at the NCAA Division I level (FBS-Football Bowl Subdivision for football) as a member of the Mountain West Conference.
+The University of Wyoming Cowboys and Cowgirls compete at the NCAA Division I level (FBS-Football Bowl Subdivision for football) as members of the Mountain West Conference.
 UW offers 17 NCAA-sanctioned sports teams – nine women's sports and eight men's sports.
 Wyoming's nine NCAA sports for women include basketball; cross country; golf; soccer; swimming and diving; tennis; indoor track & field; outdoor track and field; and volleyball.
 UW's eight NCAA sports for men include basketball; cross country; football; golf; swimming and diving; indoor track and field; outdoor track and field; and wrestling.